Eefjeroelfsema/Project_january/report.md

 - Specific information
 As said in 'modal' above, I made a modal to display the extra information.
 In my design document I wasn't clear which extra information I wanted to display.
 I chose to add government spendings to this.
-Because, governments become a budget deficit by spending more than they recevie.
+Because, the governments spendings are what's causing the budget deficit.
 So looking at the spendings you get a better insight in how the deficit became what it is.
 I displayed the spendings in 2 ways: the percentage of the total spendings to each sector (piechart) and the percentage of the GDP spent to a sector (barchart).
 At first I thought that the percentage of the GDP was a number in millions, but I found out later that it was what it is.
-Maybe showing these 2 visualisations of spendings is a bit double, but after I found out that the barchart data was in percentages in stead of millions I didn't want to remove it.
+Maybe showing these 2 visualisations of spendings in percentage is a bit double, but after I found out that the barchart data was in percentages in stead of millions I didn't want to remove it.
 I have thought of calculating the millions myself by multiplying the percentage of GDP by the GDP.
 But I couldn't find accurate data about the GDP, every site said something different.
 Therefore I did not do that.

 - Colours
 The purpose of these visualizations was to show the user if the countries of the EU follow the EU rules.
-The rule is that the budget deficit, must not come lower than 3%.
-So lower than 3% means that a country is not doing it good, I gave that a red color (lightred - red, how bad it's going).
-If the budget deficit is between -3% and 0%, a country is following the rules of the EU, but their still spending more money than that they receive, therefore I gave that the colour orange (orange (-3%) - light orange (0%)).
+The rule is that the budget deficit, must not come lower than 3% (-3% in my website).
+Having a budget deficit lower than -3%, means that a country is not following the rules.
+I gave that a red color (lightred - red, how bad it's going).
+If the budget deficit is between -3% and 0%, a country is following the rules of the EU, but their still spending more money than that they receive, therefore I gave that the colour orange (orange -3% - light orange 0%).
 When a country has a positive budget deficit, it means that they spend less money than they receive and their holding on to the rules of the EU.
 I gave these countries a green colour.
 The colours in my piechart are just so you see the difference between sectors, the color of the sectors in the barchart are the same as the colour in the piechart.